 Saxon also provides an XQuery 3.1 processor.
 This gives you a choice of languages supported by the same underlying engine.
 Saxon was the first product to offer XSLT and XQuery in an integrated package, allowing you to use each language for the things it does best.
 The two interfaces are complementary: for example you can write a function library in XQuery, and call the functions from your XSLT stylesheets.
 Saxon has established a reputation as the XQuery engine of choice, as shown by the number of vendors who are integrating it into their XML development environments.

-XQuery 3.1 is the latest version of the language, currently in the final stages of approval as a W3C Recommendation.
+XQuery 3.1 is the latest version of the language, approved as a W3C Recommendation in March 2017.
 This version makes XQuery (and also XPath and XSLT) into a full functional programming language, which means it is capable of being used for much larger and more complex applications, with a much higher level of reusability of code.

 A word of advice, though: Saxon is not an XML database.
 Users have successfully used Saxon to process XML datasets up to a gigabyte in size, but the product does not attempt to offer the kind of facilities associated with a traditional database, such as transactions, concurrency, and recovery.

 Saxon-EE offers an alternative choice of XML Schema processor.
 Again, Saxon is in the lead implementing new W3C standards: its implementation of XML Schema 1.1 is now complete.
 This version removes many of the frustrations of the previous 1.0 version by adding features such as assertions and conditional type assignment.
 Users of XML Schema 1.1 report that they are achieving much higher data quality because of the increased ability to set precise validation criteria.
 The Saxon schema processor also emphasizes usability: since the main aim of schema validation is to detect errors in instance documents, the quality of the error reporting is paramount.